Habil-0105/JournalBaby/PROJECT_CONTEXT.md

 In **writing mode**, `JournalView` swaps in `WritingCanvasView`, which renders a single `PageContentView` at writing‑canvas size (≈ 85% of container width × 75% of height at paper aspect 1.3).
 The page strip, neighbours, and delete pill are all hidden; the `PKCanvasView` becomes first responder with the system `PKToolPicker` visible.
 The user can write / erase / use any PencilKit tool.
 The only way out is pinch‑out (which calls `store.exitWritingMode()`, tearing the writing canvas down and returning to the carousel) or the "Exit Writing" toolbar button. `store.canvasSize` is updated to the writing page size while in this mode, so element drag/resize clamps match the writing canvas.

 Each `PageContentView` renders one page: a paper background, a scribble layer (interactive `PKCanvasView` for the current page, static `UIImage` snapshot for neighbors), and a `ForEach` of `ElementContainerView`s for each element. `PageContentView` owns its own `"canvas"` coordinate space, so element drag math is always in the page's own coordinate system.
-Element hit‑testing is gated to `isCurrent && !drawMode`, so in writing mode (where `drawMode` is forced `true`) the page is purely a writing surface — text/image/audio elements are non‑interactive there.
+Element hit‑testing is gated to `isCurrent && store.writingMode`, so neighbouring pages are never interactive and in carousel mode even the current page's elements are inert previews; in writing mode the current page's elements are fully interactive (tap, double-tap, drag, resize, delete) while the `PKCanvasView` underneath still accepts scribbles in the empty areas.

 The store holds a list of `Page`s and a `currentPageIndex`.
 Every `elements` / `scribble` read or write goes through the current page — views don't know which page is current, only the store does.
 UI‑only state (selection, text focus, draw mode, canvas size, writing mode) is global because it follows the user, not the page; switching pages or entering/exiting writing mode clears selection/focus.

 The store owns geometry.
 The `ElementContainerView`'s drag gesture does not maintain a "visual offset" — it computes the new top‑left point on every frame and writes it straight to `store.moveElement(_:to:)`, so the model is always the truth and there is nothing to reconcile.
-Resize handles work the same way.
+The resize handles are the deliberate exception: they keep a local per‑gesture delta (`widthDelta` / `heightDelta`) for a live preview and commit `store.setWidth` / `store.setHeight` once on `onEnded`.
 Text editing is opt‑in: a double‑tap focuses a block, a `UITextView` becomes the first responder, every change bubbles a measured height back so the block's frame matches the actual text.

 When the user switches pages, `ScribbleCanvasView` swaps `uiView.drawing` to the new page's drawing.
 The echo of that programmatic swap is filtered out by byte‑equality against `lastAssignedDrawingData`, so PencilKit doesn't bounce the new page's strokes back into the old page (and real user strokes, which are always byte‑different, always reach the store).